ncatlab/nlab-content/pages/1/8/5/4/4581/content.md

 The variational bicomplex was introduced independently in

-* W.M.
-Tulczyjew, _The Euler-Lagrange resolution_ , in Lecture Notes in Mathematics 836 22&#8211;48 (Springer-Verlag, New York 1980).
+* W. M. Tulczyjew, _The Euler-Lagrange resolution_ , in Lecture Notes in Mathematics 836 22&#8211;48 (Springer-Verlag, New York 1980).

 * [[Alexandre Vinogradov]], _A spectral sequence associated with a non-linear differential equation, and the algebro-geometric foundations of Lagrangian field theory with constraints_ , Sov.
 Math.
 Dokl.
 19 (1978) 144&#8211;148.